 Alternatives

 Community Sentry MCP servers: MCP-100/mcp-sentry and ddfourtwo/sentry-selfhosted-mcp exist as lightweight alternatives.
 Neither has Seer integration or OAuth support — they’re basic API wrappers.
-The official server is the clear choice if you’re on Sentry Cloud.
+Sentry’s own sentry-mcp-stdio repo is now explicitly deprecated in favor of the remote server (“exists for educational purposes” per the README).
+The official remote server is the clear choice if you’re on Sentry Cloud.

 Datadog MCP Server: Datadog’s official MCP server covers APM, infrastructure, logs, and RUM — a broader observability surface than Sentry’s error-focused approach.
 If you’re already on Datadog for full-stack observability, their MCP server is the natural choice.
 If you’re specifically focused on error tracking and debugging, Sentry’s server is deeper in that niche.